 As more fully described in Note 20, at December 31, 2020, the Company had gross deferred tax assets of approximately \$571 million, reduced by a valuation allowance of approximately \$81 million, primarily related to its Canadian operations.
 Deferred tax assets must be reduced by a valuation allowance if, based upon the weight of all available evidence, it is more likely than not that some portion, or all, of the deferred tax assets will not be realized.
-The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which the deferred tax assets will have the provided the periods in which the deferred tax assets will not be realized.
-The Company assesses the peed for a valuation allowance by avaluating both the positive and penaltive evidence that may exist become realized.
+The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which the deferred tax assets will become realized.
 The Company assesses the need for a valuation allowance by evaluating both the positive and negative evidence that may exist.

-The principal considerations for our determination that the realizability of the deferred tax assets is a critical audit matter are that the length of time of the forecast period is significant and the estimate of future taxable income of the Company's Canadian operations is an accounting estimate subject to a high
+The principal considerations for our determination that the realizability of the deferred tax assets is a critical audit matter are that the length of time of the forecast period is significant and the estimate of future taxable income of the Company's Canadian operations is an accounting estimate subject to a high level of estimation uncertainty.

 Our audit procedures related to the realizability of the deferred tax assets included the following procedures, among others.
 We evaluated the design and tested the operating effectiveness of the key controls over the Company's forecasting process, evaluation of the realizability of deferred tax assets and establishment of valuation allowances.
 We assessed the historical accuracy of management's forecasted Canadian taxable income and compared the forecasts to historical trends and current industry and economic trends.
 Additionally, we performed sensitivity analyses around the assessment.
-We involved tax professionals to evaluate the application of jurisdictional tax laws and regulations used in the Company's assumptions and calculations.
+We involved tax professionals to evaluate the application of jurisdictional tax laws and regulations used in the Company's assumptions and calculations